This page compares the acoustics of open and closed cylindrical

 but equivalent ways then examine some complications.

-First let's make some approximations: we'll pretend a flute and clarinet are the same length.
+First let's make some harsh approximations: we'll pretend a flute and clarinet are the same length.
 For the moment we'll also neglect end corrections, to which we shall return later.

 The next diagram (from Pipes